 But in Virginia’s Blue Ridge, you’re always surrounded by or on top of the mountains, and they’re the perfect backdrop for a crisp, foliage-filled weekend.
 Some might even say it’s the most beautiful place to experience fall in Virginia.
 We would concur.

-Backtrack Route 311 to check in to whichever accommodation you have chosen for your stay, then head to Starr Hill Pilot Brewery & Side Stage in Roanoke for some fall-inspired craft beer.
+Backtrack Route 311 into the Roanoke Valley and then head to Starr Hill Pilot Brewery & Side Stage in Roanoke for some fall-inspired craft beer.
 You can enjoy seasonal brews like the Last Leaf Maple Brown Ale, Festie Oktoberfest Lager and the Little Red RooStarr Coffee Cream Stout.

 Looking for more fall flavors?
-Check out this list of pumpkin-inspired products you have to try!
+Check out this list of fall-inspired beers you have to try!